Construct IN

 3.2.
 Definition of durations

-Defining the durations of activities is an important phase, as it directly impacts the meeting of deadlines, cost control, and the final quality of the project.
-This means calculating the time required for the completion of each identified activity in the schedule.
+Defining the durations of activities is an important step, as it directly impacts meeting deadlines, cost control, and the final quality of the project.
+It means calculating the time required to complete each activity identified in the schedule.

-The process requires a careful analysis of available resources, task complexity, and potential risks associated.
+The process requires a thorough analysis of available resources, the complexity of the tasks, and potential associated risks.

-Construction schedule: provides detailed information on the timing of project activities, serving as an essential tool for visualizing the workflow.
-It allows you to identify possible overlaps or gaps in planned activities and establishes a solid basis for monitoring and controlling project progress;
+Construction schedule: provides detailed time for project activities, serving as an essential tool to visualize the workflow.
+It allows identifying potential overlaps or gaps in planned activities and establishes a solid foundation for monitoring and controlling project progress;

-Gantt chart: tool with a visual representation of the schedule through horizontal bars.
-Each one represents the duration of an activity over time, facilitating the understanding of task sequencing and identifying activities that can be executed in parallel;
+Gantt chart: a tool with a visual representation of the schedule through horizontal bars.
+Each represents the duration of an activity over time, making it easier to understand the sequencing of tasks and identify activities that can be executed in parallel;

-Masterplan: strategic document that encompasses the macro vision of the project, including important milestones, main phases, and critical deliverables.
-The estimated activity durations feed into the Masterplan, ensuring that the detailed schedule aligns with the strategic objectives and set deadlines.
+Masterplan: a strategic document that encompasses the macro vision of the project, including important milestones, main phases, and critical deliverables.
+The estimated activity durations feed into the Masterplan, ensuring that the detailed schedule is aligned with strategic objectives and established deadlines.

 3.3.
 Definition of precedence

-Defining the precedence between activities is not limited to establishing a logical sequence based on technical dependencies.
-This planning phase also involves strategic decisions that can impact the progress and success of the project.
+Defining precedence among activities is not limited to establishing a logical sequence based on technical dependencies.
+This planning stage also involves strategic decisions that can impact the progress and success of the project.

 When planning the sequence of tasks, it is important to consider not only which activities depend on others, but also how the chosen order can:

-Optimize resource use: allocate labor, equipment, and materials efficiently to avoid idleness or overload;
+Optimize resource use: allocate labor, equipment, and materials efficiently to avoid idle time or overload;

-Reduce costs and deadlines: identify opportunities to perform activities in parallel or accelerate stages that may hasten project completion;
+Reduce costs and schedules: identify opportunities to execute activities in parallel or anticipate phases that can accelerate project completion;

-Minimize risks: plan the sequence to reduce potential delays or issues that may arise during execution;
+Minimize risks: plan the sequence to reduce potential delays or problems that may arise during execution;

-Meet specific constraints: consider factors such as weather conditions, the availability of suppliers, or legal permits that may affect the schedule.
+Meet specific constraints: consider factors such as weather conditions, vendor availability, or legal permits that may affect the schedule.

-For example, although it is technically not possible to install the roof before building the walls, strategically it may be advantageous to simultaneously prepare the roof structures while the walls are being erected, as long as it does not compromise quality or safety.
+For example, although it is technically impossible to install the roof before building the walls, strategically it might be advantageous to simultaneously prepare the roof structures while the walls are being erected, as long as this does not compromise quality or safety.

 The construction schedule is a tool that distributes activities over time, showing when each task should start and finish.
-It not only helps keep the construction organized but also allows for adjustments in case of unforeseen events.
-To assist you in this part, you can use software such as: MS Project, Agilean, and Prevision.
+It not only helps keep the project organized but also allows for adjustments if unforeseen events occur.
+To help you in this part, you can use software such as: MS Project, Agilean, and Prevision.

-With Construct IN, you can perform monitoring of construction by comparing the activities planned in the schedule with updated images of the site.
-This visual verification allows you to confirm whether the planned activities were effectively carried out as scheduled.
+With Construct IN, it is possible to perform construction monitoring by comparing the activities planned in the schedule with updated images of the job site.
+This visual verification allows confirming if the planned activities were actually executed as scheduled.

-With the insights gained from this comparison, managers can identify deviations between the planned and the actual, allowing for a quick response.
+With insights gained from this comparison, managers can identify deviations between planned and actual progress, allowing for an agile response.

 Learn more about our solution:

-- Read more: Construction schedule in Excel: why this tool is not a good option?
+- Read more: Construction scheduling in Excel: why this tool is not a good option?

-The budget of the project is essential to ensure that the project is completed within the expected cost and quality.
+The construction budget is essential to ensure that the project is completed within the expected cost and quality.

-Analysis of factors that can influence costs, such as: site conditions, logistics of transporting materials, and labor availability.
+Analysis of factors that can influence costs, such as: land conditions, logistics of material transportation, and labor availability.

 4.2.
 Breakdown of direct and indirect costs

-Listing of all items that will generate direct costs in the construction, such as: materials, labor, and equipment usage.
-Each one must be detailed based on unit cost compositions.
-You can use the SINAPI table to assist you.
+List of all items that will generate direct costs in the construction, such as: materials, labor, and equipment use.
+Each must be detailed based on unit cost compositions.
+You can use the SINAPI table to help you.

-Indirect costs are expenses that are not directly associated with a specific activity of the construction but are essential for the project's progress.
-They include expenses such as: project administration, temporary installations (offices and storage), security, etc.
+Indirect costs, on the other hand, are expenses that are not directly associated with a specific construction activity, but are essential for the progress of the project.
+They include expenses such as: site administration, temporary installations (offices and warehouses), security, etc.

-This is the process of measuring and quantifying all materials and services required for the construction.
-For example, how many cubic meters of concrete will be used?
+This is the process of measuring and quantifying all the materials and services required for the construction.
+For example, how many cubic yards of concrete will be used?

 4.4.
 Price quotation

-This means seeking suppliers for the purchase of materials and services necessary for the construction under the best terms for price and deadline.
+This means seeking suppliers for the purchase of materials and services required for the construction under the best price and term conditions.

 4.5.
 Indirect expenses

-It is applied to calculate the selling price of the project.
-The BDI includes costs that are not directly linked to executing activities, such as: administration, taxes, insurance, and profit margin.
+It is applied to calculate the sale price of the construction.
+The BDI (Budget and Indirect Expenses) includes costs that are not directly linked to the execution of activities, such as: administration, taxes, insurance, and profit margin.

-The proper preparation of the land and temporary installations ensures that the construction can proceed without interruption, with safety and efficiency.
-Moreover, a well-organized construction site facilitates material control and access to different sectors of the project, contributing to flow and adherence to deadlines set in the schedule.
+Proper preparation of the ground and temporary installations ensures that the work can proceed without interruptions, safely and efficiently.
+In addition, a well-organized job site facilitates the control of materials and access to different sectors of the construction, contributing to the workflow and compliance with the deadlines set in the schedule.

 Mobilization is the moment when all resources — such as equipment, materials, and labor — are gathered at the site.
-In this phase, temporary installations are set up, which include: lodging, material storage, social areas, etc.
+In this phase, temporary installations are set up, which include: lodging, material warehouses, living areas, etc.

-Preparing the land is a critical part of these construction stages, which includes earthworks, drainage, and retaining structures.
+Ground preparation is a critical part of these construction phases which includes earthmoving, drainage, and retaining structures.

-The execution is the phase where the construction takes shape.
-This phase includes: foundation, structure, enclosure and roofing, installations (electrical, hydraulic, and sanitary) and finishes.
-To ensure that everything goes well, you need to focus on good construction management.
+Execution is the phase where the construction takes shape.
+This stage includes: foundation, structure, enclosure and roofing, installations (electrical, plumbing, sanitation), and finishes.
+To ensure everything goes well, you need to worry about doing a good job of construction management.

-A tool that can help you a lot in this is Construct IN.
-Our platform simplifies the work of the construction manager by bringing all information together in one place.
-With it, you can track activities with total transparency, centralize information on RDOs, pendencies, and notes more easily.
+One tool that can help you a lot with this is Construct IN.
+Our platform simplifies the life of the construction manager by gathering all information in a single place.
+With it, you follow activities with total transparency, centralizing information from DWRs (Daily Work Reports), pending issues, and notes in an easier way.

-In addition, you can monitor the construction remotely with 360° images, reducing the need for on-site visits.
-The integration with BIM provides more precise management, helping to compare the BIM project with the execution of the construction in 360°.
+In addition, you monitor the site remotely with 360° images, reducing the need for in-person visits.
+The integration with BIM provides more precise management, helping to make the comparison between the BIM design and the construction execution in 360°.

-Watch the video to see everything that this tool can do for you!
+See in the video everything this tool can do for you!

 - Read also: BIM BR Strategy: understand what it is and the main goals